 This is a salaried primary general course (5 - 11 years), leading to QTS (with a PGCE).
-It prepares applicants to teach the full range of national curriculum subjects across Key Stage 1 and Key Stage 2.
+It prepares applicants to teach the full range of national curriculum subjects across KS1 and KS2.

 As a salaried trainee and employee of the school, trainees may be given some class responsibility as the course progresses.
-This is great experience and preparation for their NQT year and is always carefully managed to ensure that a good balance between training and teaching is maintained.
+This is great experience and is always carefully managed to ensure that a good balance between training and teaching is maintained.

-These weekly sessions enable trainees to develop a deeper understanding of key issues by encouraging them to critically reflect on research in relation to their own classroom practice.
-They also provide an opportunity for trainees to compare notes with peers working in other schools and share experiences within a supportive environment.
+The weekly core training sessions also provide an opportunity for trainees to compare notes with peers working in other schools and share experiences within a supportive environment.

-Trainees on this course also work towards a PGCE (carrying 60 Masters’ credits), awarded by Buckingham University.
-Trainees will attend a series of workshops, led by colleagues from the Campfire Education Trust, to fully prepare them for the written modules.
+Trainees on this course also work towards a PGCE (carrying 60 Masters’ credits), awarded by the University of Buckingham.
+Trainees will attend a series of workshops, led by senior colleagues from the Campfire Education Trust, to fully prepare them for the written modules.

 The assessment of trainees forms an important part of the programme, as it enables trainees to reflect on how well they are mastering the core curriculum and gaining proficiency in fundamental skills in English and maths.
 Ongoing formative assessments are embedded within the programme, helping trainees to identify their strengths and areas for development at all stages of their training.